WojciechP/nojokescala/_posts/2015-10-27-before-you-build-a-web-app.md

 You are most likely building a REST service.
 Even if you don't want your API to be public, it's a good idea to have REST API and build a web app independently.
-Therefore spend some time learning how REST works.
+Therefore spend some time learning how the REST works.

 ## Write a request yourself
-You need to understand how HTTP works.
+You need to understand the HTTP.
 Go `telnet example.com 80` and write a `GET` request to fetch the main page.
 Keep playing around until you receive a `200 OK` response.

 ## HTTP Methods and Status Codes
-There are three concepts that are absolutely fundamental: resources, methods and status codes.
+There are three concepts that are absolutely fundamental: *resources*, *methods* and *status codes*.
 Make sure everybody has a good understanding of those.
-There is, for example, a nice cheat sheet with status code available at [restapitutorial.com](http://www.restapitutorial.com/httpstatuscodes.html) - pay special attention to the starred status codes as you probably will use them often.
+There is, for example, a nice cheat sheet with the status codes available at [restapitutorial.com](http://www.restapitutorial.com/httpstatuscodes.html) - pay special attention to the starred status codes as you probably will use them often.